opencadc/CAOM/CAOM-ObsCore-mapping.md

 means that the ObsCore scalar value is extracted from the non-scalar CAOM value.
 For example, to map `{s_region,s_ra,s_dec,s_fov}` from ObsCore to CAOM, one only needs to map the value of `s_region` to `position_bounds`;
 all the other values are computed from the `position_bounds`.

+## access
+Access to data from CAOM involves querying for the Artifact(s) that belong to a Plane and resolving the `Artiafct.uri` to a data access mechanism (URL or other); this is normally done by calling a DataLink service with the `caom2.Plane.publisherID` or `ivoa.ObsCore.obs_publisher_did` value and the DataLink service performs the query and resolution (dependent on storage APIs).
+The `access` fields in `ivoa.ObsCore` are generated on query output and can be
+either:
+1. a generated link to the appropriate DataLink service with the publisherID included
+2. a generated link to a service that can package multiple files in a single download (e.g. tar or zip download) Option 1 is the preferred solution.